nroi/flexo/README.md

 * Concurrent downloads: You can have multiple clients downloading files from Flexo without one client having to wait.
 * Efficient bandwidth sharing for concurrent downloads: Flexo does not require a new connection to the remote mirror when the same file is downloaded by multiple clients.
 For instance, suppose a client starts downloading a given file.
-  After 5 seconds have elapsed, 100MB have been downloaded.
+  After 5 seconds have elapsed, 100 MB have been downloaded.
 Now, a second client requests the same file.
-The second client will receive the first 100MB immediately from the local file system.
+The second client will receive the first 100 MB immediately from the local file system.
 Then, both clients continue to download the file, while only a single connection to the remote mirror exists.
 This means that your bandwidth is not split for the two clients, both clients will be able to download the file with the full download speed provided by your ISP.
 * Persistent connections: This is especially useful when many small files are downloaded, since no new TLS negotiation